-Fujifilm X-E3 versus Panasonic GH2
+Fujifilm X-E3 vs Panasonic GH2

-The Fujifilm X-E3 and the Panasonic Lumix DMC-GH2 are two digital cameras that were revealed to the public, respectively, in September 2017 and September 2010.
+The Fujifilm X-E3 and the Panasonic Lumix DMC-GH2 are two digital cameras that were officially introduced, respectively, in September 2017 and September 2010.
 Both the X-E3 and the GH2 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a Four Thirds (GH2) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 15.9 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH2 is notably larger (25 percent) than the Fujifilm X-E3.
 Moreover, the GH2 is markedly heavier (31 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the GH2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-E3) and the Micro Four Thirds Lens Catalog (GH2).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.